The Incredible Responsibility of Caring for Children in Foster Care

 Dan Shufelt is a long time advocate for children in care.
 He began working with Arizona Helping Hands as a member of their board of directors in 2000.
 After serving on the board in different leadership roles he moved into his role as President and CEO in 2014.

 Arizona Helping Hands is the largest provider of basic needs for children in foster care within Arizona.
 With over 14,000 children in care, Arizona Helping Hands provides beds, cribs, clothing, diapers, personal care items, back to school supplies, footlockers, and birthday packages.
-Together We Rise and Arizona Helping Hands have worked together to distribute Sweet Case duffle bags and bicycles to foster youth.
+Foster Love - Together We Rise and Arizona Helping Hands have worked together to distribute Sweet Case duffle bags and bicycles to foster youth.

 Arizona Helping Hands likes to integrate these items as part of their Birthday Dream program.
 The Birthday Dream program provides personalized birthday packages to children in foster care ages 1 through their aging out of care.